MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ## Consider region service availability and capacity

 Some Azure regions are recommended for many workloads.
 Other Azure regions are intended as alternate regions but aren't optimized for primary workloads.
 Sometimes, constraints are placed on the deployment of services in certain regions.
 For example, some regions are available only for backup or failover, or only for customers with a company presence within a defined country.
 For more information, see [Available services by region types and categories](/azure/reliability/availability-service-by-category).
+Additionally, some regions are reserved for customers who need in-country disaster recovery.
+To request access to reserved access regions, [create a new support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).

-Additionally, the Azure services you can deploy in each region differ depending on various factors.
+The Azure services you can deploy in each region differ depending on various factors.
 For more information, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).

 Azure is a massively scalable platform, but each region has a maximum capacity.
 A region's maximum capacity might affect which types of subscriptions can deploy what types of services and under what circumstances.
 Regional capacity is different from a subscription quota.
 If you're planning a deployment or migration to Azure, it's a good idea to speak with your local Azure field team or your Azure account manager to confirm that you can deploy at the scale you need.

-Some regions are reserved for customers who need in-country disaster recovery.
-To request access to reserved access regions, [create a new support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).
+When you use regions for disaster recovery purposes, consider whether the destination region provides the capacity you need to support your workloads.
+For virtual machine-based workloads, consider using [capacity reservations](/azure/virtual-machines/capacity-reservation-overview) to guarantee the availability of capacity in the regions you use.

 ## Understand data residency